swetangkrishna/Educational_agent/README.md

 # Educational_agent
-A personalized and cutomized Tutor enriched with Recommendation system, SQL sandbox and many more features.
+A personalized and customised Tutor enriched with a Recommendation system, SQL sandbox and many more features.